delton137/delton137.github.io/_posts/2016-02-08-recursion-is-slow.md

 def rec_count(remainder):
      if remainder == 0:
           return 1.0
-     if remainder gt; 0:
+     if remainder > 0:
           pass
-     if remainder lt; 0:
+     if remainder < 0:
           return 0
      return sum(rec_count(remainder - coins) for coins in coins)
 {% endhighlight %}